 While most people think immunizations are just for children and adolescents, immunizations are also important for adults.
 Adults should receive at least one booster dose of tetanus, diphtheria and pertussis and may need additional vaccinations based on their age, disease risks and health status, e.g., shingles vaccine, hepatitis A or B, or pneumonia vaccines.

 Immunizations do not have to be expensive.
 The Ionia County Department of Public Health (ICHD) participates in the Vaccines for Children Program which provides vaccines to children who have no health insurance, are on Medicaid or have insurance that does not cover any part of the cost of vaccines.
 ICHD also participates in special vaccine programs for adults 19 years of age and older that are uninsured or under-insured.
 An administrative fee is charged with each vaccine given.
 However, this fee may be waived depending on ability to pay.
 Many insurance plans cover routine immunizations.
-The Health Department bills only Medicaid, Blue Cross and Medicare Part D.
+The Health Department bills Medicaid, Blue Cross, Priority Health, and Medicare Part D.

 If you have questions, contact us at 616-527-5341.